thenadz/document-gallery/README.txt

 `mime_types=application,video,text,audio,image`, where "image" is the only difference from the default value.
 You could also create a gallery which only includes PDFs by setting `mime_types=application/pdf`.

+**New Window Option** *(New in Version 3.2)*

+If true, clicking one of the documents in your gallery will open the target link in a new window/tab.

 **Order Option**